andrewta999/Jobstar/README.md

-## Jobstar - An advanced and customed jobs search tool
+## Jobstar - An advanced and customed job search app

 ### Installation